machine1010/MLopsCICD/README.md

-# This repo is for continous model deployment
+# This repo is for continous model deployment for test
 Will update details post the session - In the session

 UPdate to demo in AIEngineering channel